 Carbon Price

-The Carbon Price, which is used in determining Emissions Costs as described under , is based upon the Federal Carbon Pricing Program.
+The Carbon Price, which is used in determining Emissions Costs as described under section 7.1.6, is based upon the Federal Carbon Pricing Program.

 When calculating financial reference levels that include the Carbon Price as a cost component, the calculation will use the Carbon Price that will be effective on the same dispatch day, not the Carbon Price that is effective on the date of the calculation.
 For example, the reference level calculations on March 31st for the April 1st dispatch day, will use the Carbon Price that is effective on April 1st, of that year.